Nelson-Gon/usdandbr/README.md

 ```

-The above would return a list of lists with the nutrient data base number, name, weigth and measure.
+The above would return a list of lists with the nutrient data base number, name, weight and measure.

 ## **Lists**